 Skip to content

-Badger State Radon (608) XXX-XXXX
+Badger State Radon

 Radon Mitigation in Wausau, WI

 Wausau sits in Marathon County, in the granite belt of north-central Wisconsin.
 The same uranium-bearing bedrock that gives the region its quarries and rock outcrops also breaks down into radon, and here that radon turns up in two places: the soil gas that seeps into homes and the water drawn from private wells.
 Marathon County is EPA Radon Zone 1, the higher of the two EPA categories that apply in Wisconsin (predicted average indoor level at or above 4 pCi/L), the EPA's higher screening category.
 Whether a high reading just surfaced before a sale or you are testing ahead of winter, Badger State Radon connects Wausau homeowners with independent local radon professionals.
-We are a free matching service, not a contractor, and this page lays out what radon looks like here and what to do about it.
+We are a free referral service, not a contractor, and this page lays out what radon looks like here and what to do about it.

 The granite belt and radon in Wausau